stephaneVercouillieBMID/slate/source/index.html.md

 # Introduction

-itsme(r) Login service is based on code flow of the OpenID Connect 1.0 protocol as defined in http://openid.net/specs/openid-connect-core-1_0.html
+itsme(r) Login service is based on code flow of the OpenID Connect 1.0 protocol as defined in http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth

-##
+Except where otherwise specified, the itsme solution follows the OpenId Connect Core specifications.

-# itsme(r) Authentication
+# Authentication Request

 > To authorize, use this code: